ramapcsx2/gbs-control/README.md

 ### Slots vs Presets

 - Preset - is a collection of predefined runtime values (including output screen resolution, etc).
-- Slot - is a collection of presets.
+- Slot - is a collection of Presets.
+- Preferences - a collection of parameters which are used system-wide independently of Slots and Presets.
+So when Slot changes which causes Preset to change, Preferences will remain the same until user not to switch them manually.

 When you connecting a new device, GBS tries to identify the input video signal.
-There are 9 signal types (VIDEO_ID), which also used to identify preset for current slot while saving/loading preferences.
+There are 9 signal types (VIDEO_ID), which also used to identify Preset for current Slot while saving/loading preferences.
+>Slots are managed by user while firmware takes care of Presets automatically, depending on input conditions.

-While managing slots the following principles must be taken into account:
+While managing Slots the following principles must be taken into account:

-1. General parameters of a SLOT are stored in slots.bin, where each of (SLOTS_TOTAL) slots has structure:
+1. General parameters of a SLOT are stored in slots.bin, where each of (SLOTS_TOTAL) Slots has structure:

-    1.1. slot name\
+    1.1.
+Slot name\
     <!-- 1.2. input video signal ID (VIDEO_ID)\ -->
     1.2. output resolution\
     ... etc.

-     Each slot has its own SLOT_ID which is one character long.
-The input video signal ID (VIDEO_ID) is not stored in slots.
+     Each Slot has its own SLOT_ID which is one character long.
+The input video signal ID (VIDEO_ID) is not stored in Slots.

-     > This allows to use multiple presets with the same slot, when current preset depends on the input video signal ID.
+     > This allows to use multiple Presets with the same Slot, when current Preset depends on the input video signal ID.

 2. Preset file names are formatted as `input_video_format.SLOT_ID`, for example: